 |Dr Jocelyn Wilson|

 Jocelyn Wilson qualified from University College Hospital in 1983 MBBS, having obtained a BSc in Immunology and Pharmacology in 1980.
 After completing her GP training in Sidcup, Kent, she obtained DRCOG and MRCGP in 1987.
 She joined the Practice in September 1994, working part-time at both Hildenborough and Trenchwood Medical Centres.
 Jocelyn is married with three children.

 |Dr Ken Castro|

 Ken Castro qualified from Leicester University in 1989 MB ChB, having obtained BSc (Hons) in Physiology at London University in 1983.
 He obtained MRCGP in 1995.
 He is on the obstetrics and minor surgery lists and is a GP Trainer.
 His clinical interests include obstetrics, gynaecology and genito-urinary medicine as well minor surgery and skin conditions.
 He is married with two daughters.

 |Dr Nicki Perry|

 Nicki Perry qualified from Bristol University in l997 MB ChB with BSc (Hons) in Cellular and Molecular Pathology.
 After completing the GP VTS scheme in Tunbridge Wells, she gained diplomas in obstetrics and gynaecology, child health and geriatric medicine with MRCGP in 2000.
 Nicki has an interest in minor surgery, acupuncture for muscular pain, and teenage health.
-She is married with four young children.
+She is married with four children.